 Other conditions that can affect the testicles include:

 - Epididymitis – the epididymis is a collection of small tubes located at the back of each testicle.
 They collect and store sperm.
 Epididymitis is infection and inflammation of these tubes.
 Causes include urinary tract infections and sexually transmissible infections (STIs).
-Treatment includes antibiotics
+Treatment is usually antibiotics.

-- Epididymo-orchitis – infection of the epididymis and testicle that causes inflammation and pain.
-Treatment includes antibiotics
+- Epididymo-orchitis – this is infection of the epididymis and testicle that causes inflammation and pain.
+Treatment is usually antibiotics.

-- Varicoceleor varicose veins – 10 to 15 per cent of men have a varicocele, where veins draw blood from the testicle.
-This blood has to rise against gravity when the man stands up.
+- Varicocele or varicose veins – 10 to 15 per cent of men have a varicocele, occurring where veins draw blood from the testicle.
+When a man stands up, blood in the veins has to move against gravity to return to the heart.
 Valves in the veins help this process.
 If the valves don’t work, blood pools in the veins.
 This swells the veins and gives the appearance of ‘varicose veins’.
 Varicoceles usually don’t need treatment, unless the varicocele is severe enough to cause discomfort or impair fertility.
-The links between varicocele and infertility are complex and research is ongoing.
-Treatment includes surgery or radiological techniques that can block the testicular veins
+The links between varicocele and infertility are not fully understood and research is ongoing.
+Treatment may include surgery or radiological techniques that can block the testicular veins.

-- Haematocele – a blood clot caused by trauma or injury to the testicles or scrotum.
+- Haematocele – this is a blood clot caused by trauma or injury to the testicles or scrotum.
 In some cases, the body is able to reabsorb the blood.
-If not, the person will need surgery to remove the clot
+If not, the person will need surgery to remove the clot.

-- Hydrocele – abnormal build-up of fluid that causes the affected testicle to swell.
+- Hydrocele – this is an abnormal build-up of fluid that causes the affected testicle to swell.
 In some cases, the body can reabsorb the fluid.
-Even though the condition is painless, the hydrocele may become so large that the person will need surgery to remove it
+Even though the condition is painless, the hydrocele may become so large that the person will need surgery to remove it.

-- Spermatocele – an abnormal build-up of sperm-filled fluid next to the epididymis, which feels like a separate lump on the testicle.
+- Spermatocele – this is an abnormal build-up of sperm-filled fluid next to the epididymis, which feels like a separate lump on the testicle.
 This is harmless, but can be removed surgically if it becomes large or bothersome.
-It is more common after a vasectomy
+It is more common after a vasectomy.

 Reducing the risk of testicular problems